MathKeyboardEngine/MathKeyboardEngine/README.md

 <i>Note: "mke" is an abbreviation of "MathKeyboardEngine".
 You can choose something different.
 (But the iife format forces you to use "mke".)</i>

-All functions that are exposed by the library have "PascalCase" names - helper functions that are not exposed have "camelCase" names (as do object members).
-Knowing what the final module exports are, may help understand the source code more quickly.

 Visit the [documentation](https://mathkeyboardengine.github.io/docs/0.1/) and (the right version of)\* the [examples folder](https://github.com/MathKeyboardEngine/MathKeyboardEngine/tree/main/examples) for more implementation details.

-\* If you use a version tag in the url like this: https://github.com/MathKeyboardEngine/MathKeyboardEngine/tree/v0.1.0-beta.8, you can see the git repository (e.g. 'examples' folder, etc.) as it was for that version.
+\* If you use a version tag in the url like this: https://github.com/MathKeyboardEngine/MathKeyboardEngine/tree/v0.1.0-beta.8, you can see the git repository as it was for that version.

 ## How to use this repo

-Doing a localhost test with an example from the 'examples' folder is probably the first thing to do.
-Follow these steps to do that (and more):
+Follow these steps to set up (and verify) a development environment for this repository:

 1. Install Node.js and VS Code.
 2. Fork (or clone), checkout and then open the root folder of this repository in VS Code.